chipolux/GameNetworkingSockets/README.md

 ## Why do I see "Steam" everywhere?

-The main interface class is named SteamNetworkingSockets, and many files have "steam" in their name.
+The main interface class is named GameNetworkingSockets, and many files have "steam" in their name.
 But *Steam is not needed*.
 If you don't make games or aren't on Steam, feel free to use this code for whatever purpose you want.